dvidelabs/flatcc/doc/builder.md

 The following is valid and will not return an error, but also has no effect:

     Monster_test_add(B, Any_as_NONE());

+### Unions of Strings and Structs

+_Note as of v0.5.0 unions can also contain strings and structs in addition to tables.
+Suppor for these types in other languages may vary, but C++ does support them too._

 ### Union Vectors